RSE-Sheffield/pando-python/episodes/optimisation-use-latest.md

 > [Python 3.11](https://docs.python.org/3/whatsnew/3.11.html) is between 10-60% faster than Python 3.10.
 On average, we measured a 1.25x speedup on the standard benchmark suite.

-Future proposals, such changes to the [JIT](https://tonybaloney.github.io/posts/python-gets-a-jit.html) and [GIL](https://peps.python.org/pep-0703/) will provide further improvements to performance.
+Future proposals, such as changes to the [JIT](https://tonybaloney.github.io/posts/python-gets-a-jit.html) and [GIL](https://peps.python.org/pep-0703/) will provide further improvements to performance.

 Similarly, major packages with a performance focus such as NumPy and Pandas, should be kept up to date for the same reasons.